 In addition to an impressive set of elements, this GE cooktop is compatible with an integrated griddle, if you want to quickly make some pancakes to perfection.
 A continuous grate system also lets you move a pot or pan around the cooking surface with ease.
-Although this cooktop can be a slight hassle to clean—like many gas cooktops are, due to their cast-iron grates—you'll likely enjoy the professional feel of it, and that it comes at a decent price.
+Although this cooktop can be a slight hassle to clean—like many gas cooktops are, due to their cast-iron grates—you'll enjoy the professional feel of it.

 Best Budget: Empava EMPV-30GC5B70C 30 in.
 Gas Stove Cooktop with 5 Sealed Italy Sabaf Burners

 No smart features